Sitecore/MVP-Site/README.md

 - `kubectl create secret generic regcred --from-file=.dockerconfigjson="<<PATH_TO_DOCKER_CONFIG>>" --type=kubernetes.io/dockerconfigjson`

 ### Configuring Helm
-You need to setup the Helm ServiceAccount by running the following commands:
+You need to setup the Helm ServiceAccount & deploy tiller by running the following commands:

 - `kubectl create serviceaccount --namespace kube-system tiller`
 - `kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller`
+- `helm init --service-account tiller --node-selectors "beta.kubernetes.io/os=linux" `
 - `kubectl patch deploy --namespace kube-system tiller-deploy -p '{\"spec\":{\"template\":{\"spec\":{\"serviceAccount\":\"tiller\"}}}}'`

-You need to ensure that Tiller is deployed to the Linux NodePool, not the Windows NodePool, you can do this using

-`helm init --service-account tiller --node-selectors "beta.kubernetes.io/os=linux" `

 (You can verify this has been actioned successfully in the K8s Dashboard by changing to the `kube-system` namespace and ensuring that the `tiller-deploy` deployment is green)